 When to Use Sparrow’s Transaction Viewer Over Public Explorers

-Sparrow Wallet’s transaction viewer is ideal for users who prioritize privacy, self-sovereignty, and deep transaction analysis.
-Unlike public blockchain explorers, which require querying centralized servers, Sparrow ensures searches remain private and are logged by third parties by letting users inspect transactions locally when connected to their own Bitcoin node or a private Electrum server.
+Unlike public blockchain explorers, which require querying centralized servers, Sparrow keeps searches private and logs them by third parties by letting users inspect transactions locally when connected to their own Bitcoin node or a private Electrum server.

 Sparrow’s transaction viewer is particularly useful for UTXO management and coin control, allowing users to analyze and spend their Bitcoin more efficiently.
 It is also beneficial for offline transaction verification.
 Users can load transactions via TXID, raw hex, or QR codes without an internet connection, making it valuable for air-gapped setups.